 Deploy a basic sharded cluster in a public cloud using InterSystems Cloud Manager (ICM).

 ICM is an automated command-line tool that makes it easy to provision infrastructure in the cloud and deploy InterSystems IRIS and other services on the provisioned nodes.
 ICM takes care of all the needed InterSystems IRIS configuration, so if you specify a sharded cluster, the cluster is ready to use when deployment is complete.

-Create three sharded tables from the same data using different shard keys and observe the different distributions of the rows across the shards.
+Create three sharded tables from the same data using different shard keys and observe the different distributions of the rows across the shards on the data nodes.

 Run the same query on all three sharded tables to demonstrate that the distribution of rows across shards is entirely transparent to the query.

-These instructions assume you have an InterSystems IRIS sharding license and access to InterSystems software downloads.
+These instructions assume you have InterSystems IRIS sharding licenses and access to InterSystems software downloads.

-To see how a sharded cluster partitions a sharded table across the shards based on the shard key you use, you are going to connect to the shard master and take the following steps:
+To see how a sharded cluster partitions a sharded table across the shards on the data nodes based on the shard key you use, you are going to connect to the cluster and take the following steps: